 • Whip Around Operator Reporting –

 NICE is excited to be one of the largest operators in the nation to digitize its fleet compliance and maintenance reporting system.
 Before an operator leaves for a route, and upon their return, they are required to inspect the bus to note any mechanical or physical issues with the vehicle.
 With an average of 444 vehicle pullouts and just as many returns to our depot each weekday, there are nearly 1,000 Driver Vehicle Inspection Reports (DVIR) completed daily.
-Partnering with Whip Around, a web-based vehicle inspection management system, NICE completed the transition to digital reporting across the paratransit division in March 2019, with fixed-route integration expected completed Q2 2020.
+Partnering with Whip Around, a web-based vehicle inspection management system, NICE completed the transition to digital reporting across the paratransit division in March 2019, with fixed-route integration completed in 2020.
 The Whip Around real-time reporting system keeps our maintenance and transportation team aware of immediate concerns, improving efficiency across the entire NICE system.
 With this new tablet-based technology, paper reporting has been eliminated from our paratransit division and will soon be a thing of the past across the company, optimizing day-to-day operations.
 It is also a win for our environmental sustainability program.

 Exploring New Service Models